 Our responsibility is to express opinions on these financial statements based on our audits.
 We did not audit the financial statements of Kentucky Medical Services Foundation, Inc. (KMSF), a blended component unit of the University, which statements reflect assets constituting 3.1% and 3.5% as of June 30, 2019 and 2018, respectively, of the University's total assets, net position constituting 0.7% and 0.9%, as of June 30, 2019 and 2018, respectively, of the University's total net position and revenues constituting 11.1% and 11.6%, respectively, of the University's total revenues for the years then ended.
 Those statements were audited by other auditors, whose report thereon has been furnished to us, and our opinion on the business-type activities, insofar as it relates to the amounts included for KMSF, is based solely on the report of the other auditors.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those statements are free from material misstatement.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 The financial statements of KMSF, which are included in the University's reporting entity as a blended component unit, were not audited in accordance with Government Auditing Standards.